rust-lang/book/src/ch03-02-data-types.md

 ### Scalar Types

 A *scalar* type represents a single value.
-There are four essential scalar types in Rust: integers, floating point numbers, booleans, and characters.
+There are four primary scalar types in Rust: integers, floating point numbers, booleans, and characters.
 You'll likely recognize these from other programming languages, but let's jump into how they work in Rust.